Choosing Joy - a relationship exploration

 “Let me share how I heard you.”

-When transitioning to a future state, we should consider:
+When transitioning to the desired future state, we should consider:

 Past: Individually, we own our perception, good or bad.